“The essence of life is to serve others and do good.” – Aristotle

 When you volunteer, you aren’t just doing something good for your community, you’re doing something good for yourself.

 Volunteering is good for your brain

-Studies show that volunteering promotes the growth of reasoning skills and problem solving skills.
+Studies show that volunteering promotes reasoning skills and problem-solving skills.
 Good skills to have!
 People who volunteer also improve their ability to work with others and are more willing to learn something new.

 Volunteering is good for your grades

-Another study found that people who volunteer improved their academic performance (GPA, writing skills, critical thinking skills), leadership skills, and interpersonal skills.
+People who volunteer improve their academic performance (GPA, writing skills, critical thinking skills), leadership skills, and interpersonal skills.

 Volunteering is good for your mental health

 Volunteering helps your metal health by relieving stress, anger, and anxiety.
 Helping others affects your overall psychological well-being.
 Volunteers also report increased feelings of self-esteem!